Graduate Certificate in Financial Management and Analysis

 Accounting and Finance - FIN-651511,2,3

 This course provides fundamental concepts and tools necessary for financial management.
 Financial managers are required to make decisions with regard to the choices available to their firms, particularly how to allocate scarce resources over time and within an uncertain environment.
-Decisions need to be effective in the sense of optimizing the firm's objectives.
+Decisions need to be effective in optimizing the firm's objectives.

 Quantitative Methods in Finance - FIN-650608